willgleich/gleich.tech/src/public/blog_docs/blog2.md

 but some error is to be expected in these tools.
 The good news is we did it,  with a simulated fail over google monitoring triggered our google function and deployed this website in the cloud and routed the cloudflare DNS using a page rule rewrite.
 < sarcasm >It only took 13 minutes for fail over to take place!!! < /sarcasm > We will leave whatever happened between
-the Ready status of the domain routing
+the Ready status of the domain routing and the service actually coming up described as one of the great mysteries of the world.

 #### We're done!
 We did it!
 ...
 If only things were that easy.
 While we have a working product, there are numerous improvements I stumbled upon that I decided to withhold.